 This means that review and sign-off is done by your supervisory members and Graduate Program Director on the forms and not in the system.

 Graduate students undertaking research for graduate courses, major research papers, theses, or dissertations involving human participants are required to follow the appropriate procedures and obtain ethics approval before conducting research activities.
-Students also must maintain active registration status while conducting the approved research.
+Students must also maintain active registration status when submitting a research proposal and while conducting the approved research.
 The information below outlines the ethics protocols and procedures for each category of research.

 Please carefully review the procedures that are relevant to your project, and ensure that you complete and submit all of the required documents along with your research proposal to your graduate program.
 Incomplete or illegible protocols will be returned to the student, which will delay the process.
 If you have further questions about research ethics review processes, consult Decision Chart- Full Board and Delegated Ethics Review Processes.